By Any Other Name (That Feeling)

 THE #DOWNNOW PROJECT

-The #DOWNNOW Project is my original journalism/storytelling and music series, conceived in Summer 2020 through my Chicago Music Ambassador role.
+The #DownNow Project is my original journalism/storytelling and music series, conceived in Summer 2020 through my Chicago Music Ambassador role.
 Promoting the “Year of Chicago Music” began to feel increasingly tone deaf and out-of-sync during a crucial election cycle, the disruptive arrival of COVID-19, intense social upheaval for racial justice, and the convergence thereof.

-The pandemic ultimately forced The City to suspend its celebrations, but The #DOWNNOW Project —as in, “It’s goin’ down now!” and “Are you down now?”— had already occurred to me as a way to continue showcasing Chicago music, while conscientiously addressing current times and issues.
+The pandemic ultimately forced The City to suspend its celebrations, but The #DownNow Project —as in, “It’s goin’ down now!” and “Are you down now?”— had already occurred to me as a way to continue showcasing Chicago music, while conscientiously addressing current times and issues.

 NG_map bnrx